djhouseknecht/csis-408/monthly-budget/README.md

 ```
 # cd into working directory (there should be a docker-compose.yml file present)

-# build the images
+# build the images (this will take a while if you are running it for the first time)
 sudo docker-compose build
-    # this will take a while if you are running it for the first time

 # run the projects
 sudo docker-compose up

 # ctrl + c to take down the container
 ```

+Once you have the container running, go to http://localhost:4200 to reach the applicaiton.
+There is an **instructions** link in the nav-bar that will open a pdf with instructions for the user.
+The instructions can also be found [here.](/rest-api/src/main/resources/static/instructions.pdf)

 #### Running the projects individually
 You only need to do this if the above `docker-compose` commands don't work.